horvatovichlab/MSIWarp/README.md

 ```
 python3 setup.py install --user
 ```
-To build the MSIWarp Python package, cmake, a C++17 compliant compiler, and python 3 (version?) must be installed.
-Furthermore, this project depends on Numpy, Matplotlib, and PyimzML (to interact with imzML files)
+To build the MSIWarp Python package, cmake, a C++17 compliant compiler, and Python 3 must be installed.
+This project depends on Numpy, Matplotlib, and pyimzML (to interact with imzML files).